Nepal Idol: Nepal Idol Junior

 On June 7, Vice Chairperson of Annapurna Media Network announced that, AP1 is bringing Nepal Idol Junior, a spinoff kids version of singing reality show after the completion of Nepal Idol Season 5.
 The logo was announced on July 17, 2024.
 The digital auditions starting on Afno Digital App.
 Due to less number of audition received by the organizers, the program has been postponed until further notice.
+The digital auditions has been resumed once again with plan of broadcast by March 2026 before seventh season of Nepal Idol.

 Controversy and lawsuit

 On 1 September 2017, the judges of the content announced that they would use their "veto" and not allow the elimination of any contestant at the end of that episode.
 The hosts announced that the votes received for that episode would be added to the next weeks elimination scores.
 However, the move drew considerable criticism on social media, with many accusing the producers of trying to make more money or trying to save their "favourite" contestant.
 After that they had to face a lawsuit against them.

 A lawsuit was also subsequently filed by a local lawyer against Nepal Idol and the channel broadcasting the show, in which the plaintiff claimed that the judges did not allow the elimination to save their "favorite" contestant and not disclosing the result of the vote.
 This lawsuit was dismissed by the court, finding that the plaintiff did not have "sufficient grounds for their claim".